WGYbuaa/BasicFlowGeneration/README.md

 ![The Overall Pipeline of BFGen](2_figure/pipeline.png)

 ## Code Structure
-The code is stored in the folder `1_src`, including the BFGen algorithm, models, and the various BASELINE methods involved in RQ1.
+The code is stored in the folder `1_src`, including the BFGen algorithm, models, and experimental code involved in RQ1 , RQ2, RQ3, and RQ4.

 ├── 0_dataset
 │   ├── 0_pub_dataset